rwilfong/2048/README.md

 ## Build 1: 2048 + AI Solver (Flask)

-A browser-based 2048 game with a built-in [Expectimax AI](https://github.com/cczhong11/2048-ai) solver, that can be ran via Flask.
+A browser-based 2048 game with a built-in [Expectimax AI](https://github.com/cczhong11/2048-ai) solver that can be ran via Flask.

 ### Setup